PascalCorpsman/fpc_atomic/MANUAL.md

 ### Console commands:
 During server execution it is possible to type the following commands in the console window:
-- "u": Unload the current AI (artificial intelligence).
+- "u": Unload the current AI (artificial intelligence) library.
 - "a": Load a new AI.
 - "ESC": instance close server